pragmint/open-practices/principles/communication-attributes.md

 ## Latency

-Latency is the amount of time between messages while communicating.
-Not always but in general lower latency is better.
+Latency is the amount of time between when the message is sent and when the message is received.
+In general lower latency is better.
 Some examples of latency from low to high might be:

 1. Physical Letter
 1. Email